Disney invited us to enjoy dinner at Chef Art Smith’s Homecoming restaurant but my love for his southern cookin’ is all my own!

 This plate was made up of a combination of pimento cheese, smoked sausage, shaved ham, bread and butter pickles and candied pecans.
 I love plates with a variety of foods and this was also a perfect appetizer for picky kids.
 There’s no way they couldn’t find something they liked on this platter!
 I could probably have made a dinner of the Jasper plate alone…but it was just the beginning!

 Next we tried the Cheddar Cheese Drop Biscuits and the Bunch Of Puppies.
 I had to stop myself from filling up on these because I knew the entrees were coming.
 It was hard though because the cheesy biscuits kept calling my name!

 They brought out the chopped pork BBQ sliders and I suddenly wished that I didn’t have to share!
 I could tell these were going to be good before I even took my first bite!
 The sweet and spicy BBQ chopped pork topped with southern slaw was one of my favorites of the night…so yummy!
 Plus, they came with the added bonus of more bread and butter pickles!

 Then it was time for the entrees and you really can’t get more southern than fried catfish and fried chicken.
 Why does everything always taste so good when you fry it?!

 The sides didn’t disappoint either.
 Just look at this gooey Momma’s Mac & Cheese!
 I didn’t even get a taste until they brought a second serving…the kids ate it all without a care in the world for the grown-ups.
-I guess I can’t really blame them…
+Can you blame them?

 I took a quick break from eating mac & cheese to try some of the other sides.
 The creamy mashed potatoes were as good as they looked and though I couldn’t get my girls interested in the braised kale and collards, I thought they were pretty tasty.